Capital punishment in the Czech Republic

 Capital punishment (trest smrti in Czech) is forbidden by the Charter of Fundamental Rights and Freedoms of the Czech Republic (part of the constitutional law of the Czech Republic) and is simultaneously prohibited by international legal obligations arising from the Czech Republic's membership in both the Council of Europe and the European Union.

-Historically capital punishment was legal, and was used, when the Czech Republic was part of Czechoslovakia, until the punishment was abolished by amendment of the federal criminal code in 1990.
+Historically, capital punishment was legal, and was used, when the Czech Republic was part of Czechoslovakia, until the punishment was abolished by amendment of the federal criminal code in 1990.
 The last execution was carried out in 1989.

 History and methods of capital punishment

 Capital punishment was common under the Austrian Monarchy (with a short exception from 1787 to 1795 under the rule of Joseph II), in Austria-Hungary, and from 1918 in the newly created Czechoslovakia.
-During the period from 1918 to 1989, a total of 1,217 people were executed legally, the majority of them (61%) immediately after World War II, many others (21%) were executed for political reasons during the early years of communist rule and the rest of the executed people were convicted criminals (18%).
+From 1918 to 1989, a total of 1,217 people were executed legally, the majority of them (61%) immediately after World War II; many others (21%) were executed for political reasons during the early years of communist rule and the rest of the executed people were convicted criminals (18%).

 The common method of execution during the entire period was pole hanging.
 Other methods of hanging or firing squad were rare.
 Following the abolition of open-air execution areas in 1954, an execution cell was built in the basement of Pankrác Prison, where executions were carried out until 1989.
-The device in Pankrác's "death chamber" was a simple noose attached to the wall with a remotely operated trapdoor in the floor.
+The device in Pankrác's "death chamber" was a simple noose attached to the wall with a remotely-operated trapdoor in the floor.